fwojtan/AoC-bench-template/README.md

 ### Get setup
 1. Set up your Rust environment
 2. Clone this template (`git clone https://github.com/fwojtan/AoC-bench-template.git`)
+3. Run `uv run generate_input_files.py` or `python generate_input_files.py` to create the blank inputs.
-3. Test you can run the code, using the Day 00 example.
+4. Test you can run the code, using the Day 00 example.
     - In the terminal, go to the directory you've cloned the repo into (the directory containing this README.md file)
     - Run `cargo run 0`
         - This should show some build output (the first time this is run), followed by